HelpBot Assistant

 You can get the global scripts and styles from the Essential Studio JavaScript (Essential JS 2) build installed location.

-After installing the Essential JS 2 product build, you can copy the Bullet Chart and its dependencies scripts and style file into the resources/scripts and resources/styles folder.
+After installing the Essential JS 2 product build, you can copy the Bullet Chart and its dependency scripts and style files into the resources/scripts and resources/styles folder.

 Syntax: